ITFedak-Industry/SportNRelax-FE/apps/session/README.md

 ## 👥 Contributing

-We welcome contributions!
-Please open an issue or feature request before submitting a pull request.
+We welcome your input!
+Feel free to open issues or suggest improvements via pull requests.